Hamiltonian Dynamics Learning from Point Cloud Observations for Nonholonomic Mobile Robot Control: Evaluation

 \subsection{Data Collection}

 We collected a dataset $\calD = \{t_n^{(i)}, \calY_n^{(i)}, \bfx_0^{(i)}, \bfu_n^{(i)}\}_{i=1,n=0}^{D,N}$ consisting of $D$ $N$-sample trajectories with sampling interval of $dt$ seconds by driving the robot manually using a joystick.
+The convergence of model parameter estimates requires a persistence of excitation condition to be satisfied \cite{persistenceofexcitation}.
+Hence, it is important to collect a diverse range of linear and rotational motions.
 A short trajectory duration $N$ is chosen to avoid numerical instability of the predicted states from an ODE solver.
-Each data point includes a point cloud observation $\calY_{n}^{(i)}$ from a 3D LiDAR sensor and the control inputs $\bfu_{n}^{(i)}$ received from the joystick.
+Each data point includes a point cloud $\calY_{n}^{(i)}$ from a 3D LiDAR sensor and the control inputs $\bfu_{n}^{(i)}$.
 From two consecutive LiDAR scans, we apply fast global registration~\cite{zhou2016fast} to pick $M$ random correspondences to create two corresponding point clouds $\calY_n^{(i)}$ and $\calY_{n+1}^{(i)}$.